Netcracker/KubeMarine/documentation/Installation.md

 #### maintenance mode

-The `KubeMarine` supports maintenance mode for HAproxy balancer.
+Kubemarine supports maintenance mode for HAproxy balancer.
 HAproxy balancer has additional configuration file for that purpose.
 The following configuration enable maintenance mode for balancer:

 ```yaml
 services: